anaray23/CS1470_ASL_VideoClassification/README.md

 References:

-[1] Andrew Zisserman Joao Carreira.
-Quo vadis, action recogni- tion? a new model and the kinetics dataset.
-2017.
+[1] Joao Carreira and Andrew Zisserman.
+Quo vadis, action recog- nition? a new model and the kinetics dataset.
+In proceedings of the IEEE Conference on Computer Vision and Pattern Recog- nition, pages 6299–6308, 2017.

 [2] Daniel Maturana and Sebastian Scherer.
 Voxnet: A 3d convolu- tional neural network for real-time object recognition.
 In 2015